AlekseiViunik/ABCP-task/php/v2/readme.md

 * find and fix all possible errors (syntax, design, security, etc.);
 * refactor the code of the ReturnOperation.php file into the best form in your opinion;
 * write a brief summary in the comments about the code: its purpose and quality.

+### Code Purpose
+The main class and its helper classes collectively handle requests, validate data, and send notifications via email and SMS.<br><br>
+Specifically:

+- Contractor Class and its inheritors (Seller, Employee):<br>
+These classes represent data models for contractors, sellers, and employees.
+The Contractor class has properties id, type, and name, as well as methods for getting the full name and searching by ID.

+- Status Class:<br>
+This class contains static data about statuses and a method to get the name of a status by its ID.

+- ReferencesOperation Class:<br>
+An abstract class for operations with a doOperation method that must be implemented in subclasses.
+It also includes a method for retrieving request data.

+- NotificationEvents Class:<br>
+Contains constants for notification events.

+- NotificationManager Class:<br>
+Contains methods for sending various notifications/messages.

+- EmailHelper Class:<br>
+Non-class methods that were previously used for retrieving intermediary and employee email addresses have been moved here.

+- Main ReturnOperation Class:<br>

+  - Uses the getRequest method of the abstract parent class to retrieve data.
+  - Throws an exception if the data is empty or incomplete.
+  - Prepares a template for the response.
+  - Uses the Contractor::getById method and previously obtained IDs to get information about the intermediary, customer, creator, and expert.
+  - Uses the __ method to generate a message about process changes in the required language.
+  - All data obtained in previous steps is used to form the data template.
+If any variable in the template is not set, an exception is thrown.
+  - Retrieves the email address from which the email will be sent and the addresses of the employees to whom the email will be sent.
+  - Uses the EmailHelper::sendMessage method to send an email to each employee.
+Updates the result for the response.
+  - If the status was changed, also sends an email to the client.
+Updates the result for the response.
+  - If the client also has a phone number, sends an SMS as well.
+If sending fails, returns error information.
+  - Returns the result.

 ### Changes Made
 1. File others.php: